 - Rinse out your blown out egg.
 Let dry.

 - Next, have your child make feet for her chicken.
-Make two felt trapezoids with a 1/2 inch base and a 1 inch base, and 1 1/4 inch sides.
+Make two felt trapezoids that have a half-inch top, a 1-inch base, and sides that are 1 ¼ inches .

-- Cut two triangles out of the 1 inch side, creating three toes.
+- Cut out two triangles from the 1-inch side, creating three toes.

 - Glue the feet on the bottom of the egg.
 Position the feet so the egg can stand freely.
 Add more felt if necessary.
 Let dry.

-- Have your child cut two 1/2 long triangles from the orange felt.
+- Have your child cut two half-inch tall triangles from the orange felt.

-- Ask your child to glue the two triangles on top of each other, leaving the last 1/4 inch open to suggest open beak.
+- Ask your child to glue the two triangles on top of each other, leaving the last quarter of an inch open to suggest an open beak.
 Let dry.

-- For the comb, assist your child in cutting a 1/2 inch square out of the red felt.
-Ask her to cut out a small triangle from one of the sides to give the comb two prongs.
+- For the comb, assist your child in cutting out a half-inch square from the red felt.
+Then ask her to cut out a small triangle from one of the sides to give the comb two prongs.

 - Glue the comb on the top of the chicken’s head, ideally covering the hole you made to blow out the egg.

-- Help your child glue the beak about 1/3 of the way down the egg.
+- Help your child glue the beak about a third of the way down the egg.
 Let dry.

 - Have your child draw on the chicken's eyes.